 \subsection{Data Collection and Processing}

 To collect data for this experiment, we use the same data collection setup as for the training data, but with a hemispherical, polylactic acid (PLA) indenter on the UR5 arm, and with a downward motion instead of a dragging one (Fig. \ref{fig:setup}).
 We also increase the rate at which the F/T sensor updates the ethernet port to 5000 Hz.
 However, we note that the internal F/T strain gauge measurements always occur at 7000 Hz \cite{atidatasheet}.
 We also increase the rate at which data is synchronized to a file to 2300 Hz.
-We selected a single microphone with a representative sensitivity to use for the analysis.
+We selected one microphone with a representative sensitivity for this analysis.

 The data collection process consisted of an indentation procedure repeated over 45 episodes.
-The procedure consisted of: 1) move the indenter above the sensor such that a constant velocity can be reached before contact, 2) move the indenter downwards at a preset velocity (acceleration = 4.0 m/s$^2$) onto a preset location at a depth correlated with 2-3 N, and remain on the sensor for 1 second.
+The procedure consisted of: 1) move the indenter above the sensor such that a constant velocity can be reached before contact, 2) move the indenter downwards at a preset velocity (acceleration = 4.0 m/s$^2$) onto a preset location at a depth correlated with 2-3 N downward force, and remain on the sensor for 1 second.